sidney-eliot/sidney-eliot/README.md

 - 👋 Hi, I’m Epicrex/ Sidney
 - 💚 I’m interested in 3d and digital 2d art as well as game design and progamming
-- 🧰 The software I use is: Blender, Substance Painter, Clip Studio Piant, Unreal Engine, ZBrush
+- 🧰 The software I use are: Blender, Substance Painter, Clip Studio Piant, Unreal Engine and ZBrush
 - ⌨️ The programming languages I use are: Java, C#, C++, Python
-- 🤝 I’m looking to collaborate on any project where a 3d artist is needed
+- 💞 I’m happy to collaborate on any project where a 3d artist is needed
 - 📫 You can reach me through discord: Epicrex#6711

 <!---